 Figure 2-2.
 Geometry of diffraction, for planar wavefronts.
-Two parallel rays, labeled I and 2, are incident on the grating one groove spacing d apart and are in phase with each other at wavefront A. Upon diffraction, the principle of constructive interference implies that these rays are in phase at diffracted wavefront B if the difference in their path lengths, $d\sin a + d\sin b$, is an integral number of wavelengths; this in turn leads to the grating equation.
+Two parallel rays, labeled I and I, are incident on the grating one groove spacing I apart and are in phase with each other at wavefront I. Upon diffraction, the principle of constructive interference implies that these rays are in phase at diffracted wavefront I if the difference in their path lengths, I is an integral number of wavelengths; this in turn leads to the grating equation.